cfu288/mere-medical/libs/emr-pipeline/README.md

 Extract rejects only a directory that contradicts itself: an unparseable body, an empty yield, or a declared `total` its entries do not match.
-A rejected directory is never parsed into the derived tables and advances no seen date.
+A rejected directory is never parsed into the staging tables and advances no seen date.

 Publish has no checks of its own: the artifact ships whatever the warehouse holds, and the monthly PR's status comment is where a human catches a bad refresh.

 ## Schema

-The DDL lives in `src/db/sql/warehouse.sql` (durable), `src/db/sql/derived.sql` (disposable, dropped and rebuilt), and `libs/tenant-db/src/lib/schema.ts` (the shipped artifact, `user_version`-asserted at open). `tenants.db` and the derived tables are never migrated; they regenerate from the durable tables.
+The DDL lives in `src/db/sql/warehouse.sql` (durable), `src/db/sql/staging.sql` (disposable, dropped and rebuilt), and `libs/tenant-db/src/lib/schema.ts` (the shipped artifact, `user_version`-asserted at open). `tenants.db` and the staging tables are never migrated; they regenerate from the durable tables.
 The durable state is what extract
 learns: downloaded capability bodies and the directory history.
 Losing the warehouse costs a recrawl plus the memory of tenants no directory lists anymore.

+Conventions: every timestamp is an ISO-8601 UTC instant written by the pipeline's own clock, so text order is time order.
+Empty strings are never stored; blank input becomes NULL.
+Every warehouse table is scoped by `(vendor, fhir_version)` and scopes never join to each other.
+The staging layer declares no foreign keys; transform rebuilds a scope wholesale in one transaction, so orphans cannot survive a rebuild.
+Sandbox rows use reserved `sandbox_`-prefixed ids, and athena ships none.

 The published values derive from the tables above by three rules.
 A tenant's current listing is its newest `tenant_listings` row (ties broken by highest id).